dr-robert-li/wpmcp/README.md

 # WordPress Model Context Protocol (WPMCP)

 WPMCP is a WordPress plugin that implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) standard, enabling AI assistants to interact with WordPress sites through a standardized interface.
+This is a basic implementation and Version 2 has a much more robust implementation that is aligned with the MCP specifications.

 ## Overview